 Everyone needs more time, but how do you gain time if you are always having to reorganize things?
 The truth is you cannot reorganize clutter and expect to accomplish anything.
 [Been there and done that!]

-You have to cull and declutter with the intentions of being intentional with what you bring into the home.
+You have to cull and declutter consciously and be intentional with what you bring into the home.

 You gain time after decluttering the things out of your life you no longer need.
 Again, I ask you to trust me.

 I never thought I would gain time to do anything besides take care of a home, worry about projects I needed to complete, or figure out a way to have an organized and tidy home.
 But I promise it is possible!

 Now that I live in a decluttered home, I had time to go back to school, study, have a small farm, and really dive into my passion hobby of sharing this lifestyle with you.

 I am working towards my dream life because I have the time to do that now.

 3 // Decluttering Creates Peace & Calm within Your Home

 Do you go to bed at night thinking about what you want to clean or organize?